poojachaudhuri/CAA-fact-checks/README.md

 ### Limitations

-The analysis is only a part of a larger story about nature of fact-checks during CAA protests.
-It does not give details about whether the most viral or dangerous disinformation was fact-checked by an organization.
+The analysis is only a part of a larger story about the nature of fact-checks during CAA protests.
+It does not give details about whether the most viral or most dangerous disinformation was fact-checked by an organization.
 The number of stories only depicts a part of the picture.